hashicorp/vault-guides/operations/azure-keyvault-unseal/README.md

 1. Set this location as your working directory

-1. Provide tenant ID in the `terraform.tfvars.example` and save it as `terraform.tfvars`
+1. Provide Azure credentials in the `terraform.tfvars.example` and save it as `terraform.tfvars`

     > NOTE: Overwrite the Azure `location` or `environment` name in the `terraform.tfvars` as desired.